-Court rulings are publicly available.
-The rulings can be accessed either directly from the Court upon request, in paper or electronically, or via legal information databases (subject to a licence/subscription).
 In order to not reveal sensitive information about an applicant, the Court can decide that the name of the applicant and/or certain parts of the ruling shall be kept confidential.

 Asylum seekers in the regular procedure have access to free legal aid and are usually called to a meeting with the lawyer to prepare the appeal to the Migration Court.
-The reasons for the first instance rejection are explained and the applicant has an opportunity to provide new evidence or arguments to support his or her case.
-An interpreter is available at this meeting.
+The reasons for the first instance rejection are explained and the applicant has an opportunity to provide new evidence or arguments to support their case.
+An interpreter financed by the state is available at this meeting.
 On rare occasions, legal counsel may fail to submit the appeal in time and this means the case is abandoned.

 However, there is a mechanism whereby an appeal can be made to have the late submission accepted by the court.
 The outcome of such an appeal depends on whether there are any extenuating circumstances e.g. in the event of the serious illness or death of the applicant's legal counsel.
 If all the elements of the appeal cannot be submitted within the 3-week period when an appeal has to be lodged, the legal counsel can ask for an extension to complete the appeal.
 This is often granted.
 If the applicant wants an oral hearing at court, this has to be specifically requested.
 When this is done and if the request is refused, a date is set for the completion of the submission and any arguments that would have been presented in a court appearance can be submitted in writing.
+There are no statutory deadlines during the actual proceedings.
+Administrative courts can decide for themselves which time limits should apply to, for example, requests for deferrals.
+Usually, this deadline is a few weeks.